 Looking for materials to complement the curriculum or enhance your lesson plans?
 Let us save you time and effort by putting together a custom Teacher Collection for you!
 From gathering books on a particular subject to providing multiple copies of a single title, we can do it all.
 We’re here to research, collect and deliver.
 Your Teen Specialist or Children’s Librarian can help with special requests.

 Request a Collection

 Are your students working on a big assignment, project or research paper?
 We’ve got your back!
 Give us a heads-up with an Assignment Alert, and we’ll gather resources and provide suggestions related to the topic.
 Just fill out an easy online form or email your Teen Specialist, then we’ll:

 We believe that teachers deserve special privileges because, well, you’re special!
-A Dayton Metro Library Teacher Card lets you keep your personal card personal, and also lets you check out MORE than typical patrons and for , for LONGER… up to 6 weeks!
+A Dayton Metro Library Teacher Card lets you keep your personal card personal, and also lets you check out MORE items than typical patrons and for LONGER… up to 6 weeks!
 Books, audiobooks, all kinds of materials for your classroom.

 Get a Card at YOUR Library